maneeshaindrachapa/Thesaurus/PythonServer/fyp_server/modules/main/sinhala/synonyms/README.md

 #### Synonyms Extraction

-After successfully trained the Fasttext model, we loaded model into python library called Gensim to extract the synonyms.
+After successfully trained the Fasttext model, we loaded model inlled Gensim to extract the synonyms.
 We mainly extract the nearest vectors based on cosine distance-based approach.

 After we successfully get the output from the Gensim tool then we have filtered the words based on the similarity measure to get the best synonym set for the input word.
 As an average value for the similarity threshold we have identified that with in cosine similarity 1 to 0.85 we can get best synonyms for the word.
 Therefore, we have configured the synset extractor with 0.85 similarity threshold filtering after the Gensim extract the words.
 This model gave us far more better results than the previous Fasttext model which we built just using the text corpus.
 That is because now the Fasttext model is rich with synonym sets.